darkavenger75/Tasmota-Climate-Hub/README.md

-ESP32-C6 based climate controller for Tasmota
+Seeed Xiao ESP32-C6 based climate controller for Tasmota

 A flexible Tasmota hub with 4 sensor inputs and 5 relay outputs.
 - RJ9 inputs for Sonoff WTS01 or THS01 (or whatever you want to connect requiring 1 GPIO, GND, 3.3V).